arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/13.wordpress-webserver/content.md

 ![cd into correct directory](assets/webserver-mkdir.png)

+***Remember that you may need to run the next command to gain admin (root) access for running the Docker's commands: ```sudo su -``` , which default password is ```fio```***

 Before installing the containers, make sure that no other container is running on the ports that the WordPress container will use.
 You can check what containers are running and what port they are using by running the `docker ps -a` command.
 This will show a list of the currently installed and running containers on the Portenta X8.
 To remove a container first stop it with `docker stop <container id>`, then you can run `docker rm <container id>` to remove it.
-If you want more information about handling containers on your Portenta X8, take a look at our [managing containers with docker tutorial](https://docs.arduino.cc/tutorials/portenta-x8/docker-container).
+If you want more information about handling containers on your Portenta X8, take a look at our [Managing Containers with Docker tutorial](https://docs.arduino.cc/tutorials/portenta-x8/docker-container).

 When you are in the correct directory and no other container is running on the ports that WordPress will use, you can now run `docker compose up -d`.
 Using the `-d` tag in the command will allow running these containers in the background.
 If you run the command without the `-d` tag, the application will exit when you close the terminal.

 When the command is executed it will start installing the **WordPress** and **MariaDB** containers.
 This can take a while.
 To get the output from the containers use: `docker-compose logs -f`.
 Once it is done you can connect to the device and site.

 ![Containers install progress in the terminal](assets/webserver-container-install.png)